-Institutional grants are funded by generous donors through Clark College Foundation and county and state grant programs.
+Clark College grants are funded by generous donors through the Clark College Foundation and county and state grant programs.
 They vary in eligibility requirements.
-Most emergency grants require expense documentation and pay the vendor directly.
-If you are awarded a grant, you are required to schedule a financial wellness coaching appointment during the term.
+Some emergency grants require expense documentation and pay the vendor directly.
 Awards typically range from $100-$2,000.
 Institutional emergency grants can affect financial aid packages.
-Institutional emergency grants are not available to Running Start or International (F-1 Visa) student applicants.
+To check to see if your financial aid package would be affected, go to the Financial Aid tile in ctcLink:

-For more information about financial resources like safe housing, food programs, health care and job training, visit 211info.org or Clark’s Financial Wellness resources.
+For more information about financial resources like safe housing, food programs, health care and job training, visit 211info.org or Clark’s Financial Wellness resources, Workforce Education Services (WES), and Homelessness Prevention and Housing.
 Emergency funding is not intended to provide ongoing relief of recurring expenses or as a consistent supplement for educational purposes.

-You must have an accurate mailing address in ctcLink BEFORE submitting this application.
+You must have an accurate mailing address in ctcLink BEFORE Referralting this application.